danbrakeley/p4harmonize/README.md

 ## Install

+You can download the latest Windows executable from the [releases page](https://github.com/proletariatgames/p4harmonize/releases), or you can build it yourself.

-There's no pre-packaged binaries at this point, so you'll need to build one yourself.
-To do that, you'll need [git](https://git-scm.com/downloads) and a [recent version of Go](https://golang.org/dl/), and then you can just use the [go install](https://golang.org/ref/mod#go-install) command to download, build, and put the result in your path:
+To build it, you'll need [git](https://git-scm.com/downloads) and a [recent version of Go](https://golang.org/dl/), and then you can just use the [go install](https://golang.org/ref/mod#go-install) command to download, build, and put the result in your path:

 ```text
 go install github.com/proletariatgames/p4harmonize